OpenC3/docs.openc3.com/contact/index.md

 To learn more about COSMOS, please setup an [Introduction Call](https://calendly.com/openc3/openc3-introduction-call) where we can discuss your requirements and demonstrate COSMOS.

-If you would like to get our price sheet or marking flyer, or to setup OpenC3 training, custom OpenC3 development, or a support contract, please contact us at [support@openc3.com](mailto:support@openc3.com)
+If you would like to get our price sheet or marketing flyer, or to setup OpenC3 training, custom OpenC3 development, or a support contract, please contact us at [support@openc3.com](mailto:support@openc3.com)

 ### Existing Customers